ForumMagnum/ForumMagnum/public/lesswrong-editor/src/ckeditor5-footnote/README.md

 Converting from the model representation to either view representation is called "downcasting", and the reverse is called "upcasting".
 Augmenting CKEditor functionality is largely a matter of defining custom `Element` types, specifying for each type how it gets converted between the three representations, and using event listeners to add extra functionality to those `Elements`.

+In this plugin, the model and view representations connect to one another entirely using a) element types in the downcast direction, and b) element attributes in the upcast direction.
+I've given each element type a unique attribute of the form `data-name-of-element`, which is solely used for casting.

 Note 1: separate converters can be specified for downcasting to each of the two view representations, which are called `"editingDowncast"` and `"dataDowncast"`.
 For the reverse direction, only one converter exists: upcasting only happens from the data view to the model, i.e. when loading HTML from the database or local storage into CKEditor.
 All document state during editing is maintained within the model representation directly.

-Note 2: Many types in CKEditor have a view version and a model version, including `Element`, `Text`, and `Writer`.
+Note 2: Many built-in types in CKEditor have a view version and a model version, including `Element`, `Text`, and `Writer`.
 I've tried to explicitly alias those types in the code to make clear which version is being used.

+Note 3: if an attribute/class isn't showing up on an element, two places to look are the `allowAttributes` property within `schema.js`, and the `sanitizeHtml` method in `packages/lesswrong/server/vulcan-lib/utils.js`.
+The second one merely affects which attributes/classes/elements can be displayed in posts--it doesn't constrain what gets stored in the database, or what gets upcasted when the editor is reopened.

 ## Footnotes
 ### Functionality